chef/chef-web-docs/chef_master/source/chef_overview.rst

           :width: 100px
           :align: center

      - One (or more) workstations are configured to allow users to author, test, and maintain cookbooks.
-Cookbooks are uploaded to the Chef Infra Server from the workstation.
+Cookbooks are uploaded to the Chef Infra Server from these workstations.
 Some cookbooks are custom to the organization and others are based on community cookbooks available from the Chef Supermarket.

        Ruby is the programming language that is the authoring syntax for cookbooks.
 Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users).
 The full power of Ruby is available for when you need a programming language.

-       Often, a workstation is configured to use Chef Workstation as the development toolkit.
-Chef Workstation is a package from Chef that provides a recommended set of tooling, including Chef itself, the chef command line tool, Test Kitchen, ChefSpec, and more.
+       A workstation runs the Chef Workstation development, which includes Chef Infra, Chef InSpec, Test Kitchen, ChefSpec, Cookstyle, and other tools necessary for developing and testing your infrastructure with Chef products.

    * - .. image:: ../../images/icon_node.svg
           :width: 100px